 My specialisms are working with the bereaved and with young people of secondary school age.
 I have twenty five years experience of working with children, young people and adults in a variety of settings.
 Using interpersonal skills and a person-centred approach, I cover many areas of theoretical practice.
-I am a MENTAL HEALTH CHAMPION FOR SCHOOLS and a registered counsellor with the National Autistic Society.
+I am a MENTAL HEALTH CHAMPION FOR SCHOOLS.

 As a member of the BACP (British Association of Counselling and Psychotherapy) I have the highest possible standards of professional practice and confidentiality is protected at all times.
 I am bound by the Ethical Framework for Good Practice in Counselling and Psychotherapy and subject to the BACP Professional Conduct Procedure.